GodotSteam/GodotSteam/README.md

 - Changed: NULL statements for achievement functions
 - Changed: cleaned up and organized signal functions in godotteam.h
 - Fixed: issue with dictionary formatting in a function
+- Fixed: issue with getAchievement failing to compile
 - Fixed: missing NULL statement
 - Removed: hasOtherApp function